SYZ mirror symmetry for toric varieties: The SYZ proposal

 \begin{defn} An {\em affine structure} on an $n$-dimensional smooth manifold is an atlas of charts such that the transition maps lie in the affine linear group $\text{Aff}(\bR^n) = \bR^n \rtimes GL_n(\bR)$.
 The affine structure is called {\em tropical} (resp. {\em integral}) if the transition maps lie in $\bR^n \rtimes GL_n(\bZ)$ (resp. $\text{Aff}(\bZ^n) = \bZ^n \rtimes GL_n(\bZ)$). \end{defn}

-Given a special Lagrangian torus fibration $\rho: X\to B$ {\em without} singular fibers, classic results of McLean \cite{McLean98} give us two naturally defined tropical affine structures on the base $B$: the {\em symplectic} and {\em complex} affine structures.
+Given a special Lagrangian torus fibration $\rho: X\to B$ {\em without} singular fibers,\footnote{In this note, a Lagrangian submanifold $L \subset X$ is called {\em special} if $\text{Im}\ \Omega|_L = 0$, where $\Omega$ is the holomorphic volume form on $X$.} classic results of McLean \cite{McLean98} give us two naturally defined tropical affine structures on the base $B$: the {\em symplectic} and {\em complex} affine structures.
 In these terms, mirror symmetry can be explained neatly as an interchange of these structures.

 To describe these structures, let $L_b := \rho^{-1}(b)$ be a fiber of $\rho$.
-A tangent vector $v \in T_b B$ can be lifted to a vector field (also denoted by $v$ by abuse of notations) normal to $L_b$, and this determines the differential forms
+A tangent vector $v \in T_b B$ can be lifted to a vector field (also denoted by $v$ by abuse of notations) normal to the fiber $L_b$, and this determines the differential forms

 where $\omega$ and $\Omega$ denote the K\"ahler form and holomorphic volume form on the Calabi-Yau manifold $X$ respectively.